Estates General of 1789

-The decision to summon the Estates
+Background

-First Assembly of Notables and peasants
+Assembly of Notables

-The suggestion to summon the Estates General came from the Assembly of Notables installed by the King on 22 February 1787.
-This institution had not been called since 1614.
-In 1787, the Parlement of Paris was refusing to ratify Charles Alexandre de Calonne's program of badly needed financial reform, due to the special interests of its noble members.
-Calonne was the Controller-General of Finances, appointed by the King to address the state deficit.
-As a last measure, Calonne was hoping to bypass them by reviving the archaic institution.
-The initial roster of Notables included 137 nobles, among them many future revolutionaries, such as the Comte de Mirabeau and the Marquis de Lafayette, known at this time for his central role in the American Revolution.
+The suggestion to summon the Estates General came from the Assembly of Notables installed by the king on 22 February 1787.
+The Estates General had not been called since 1614.
+In 1787, the Parlement of Paris refused to ratify Charles Alexandre de Calonne's program of financial reform, due to the competing interests of its noble members.
+Calonne was the Controller-General of Finances, appointed by the king to address the state deficit.
+As a last measure, Calonne was hoping to bypass the nobles by reviving the archaic institution.
+The initial roster of Notables included 137 nobles, among them many future revolutionaries, such as Comte de Mirabeau and Marquis de Lafayette, known at this time for his central role in the American Revolution.
 Calonne received little cooperation from the assembly, being dismissed on 8 April 1787 and banished shortly after for proposing a 'Subvention Territoriale', or land tax.
 He continued to comment on the French political scene from London.

-Étienne Charles de Loménie de Brienne, President of the Assembly of Notables, succeeded Calonne as the Controller-General of Finances.
-He was offered the post of Prime Minister by the king, which was to include being Controller.
+Étienne Charles de Loménie de Brienne, president of the Assembly of Notables, succeeded Calonne as the Controller-General of Finances.
+He was offered the post of prime minister by the king, which was to include being controller.
 The Notables nevertheless remained recalcitrant.
-They made a number of proposals but they would not grant the King money.
+They made a number of proposals, but they would not grant the king money.
 Lafayette suggested that the problem required a national assembly.
 Brienne asked him if he meant the Estates General.
 On receiving an affirmative answer, Brienne recorded it as a proposal.
-Frustrated by his inability to obtain money, the King staged a day-long harangue, and then on 25 May dissolved the Notables.
+Frustrated by his inability to obtain money, the king staged a day-long harangue, and then on 25 May he dissolved the Notables.
 Their proposals reverted to the Parlement.

-Rebellion of the Parlements
+Rebellion of the parlements

 Turning again to the parlements, the king found that they were inclined to continue the issues that had been raised in the Assembly of Notables.
-Their proper legal function, besides giving advice to the king, was only to register, or record, his edicts as law, a matter of simple obedience, which the king's antecessors had been able to command, sometimes by sternness, threats, and losses of temper.
-Unless registered, the edicts were not lawful.
+The proper legal function of the parlements, besides giving advice to the king, was only to register or record the king's edicts as law unless the registered edicts were not lawful.
+The king's antecessors had been able to command this matter of simple obedience, sometimes by sternness, threats, and losses of temper.